Pakistan faces grim economic forecast amid loan pay back deadlines

 Despite such a downcast economic description of the country at present, Pakistan’s Finance Minister Ishaq Dar on Friday said that “there is no way Pakistan is going to default," referring to a number of loans that the country has committed in past to pay back.

-The Dawn report said: "The current account posted a deficit of $3.1bn for July-November FY23 against a deficit of $7.2bn last year, mainly due to an improvement in the trade balance."
+"The current account posted a deficit of $3.1bn for July-November FY23 against a deficit of $7.2bn last year, mainly due to an improvement in the trade balance," it added.

 The current account deficit shrank to $276 million in November from $569m in October.